The Bonfire of the Manatees: Production

 When the writers were discussing ideas for The Simpsons Movie in 2003, Al Jean suggested the idea of Marge leaving Homer to rescue manatees after Homer accidentally rents the house to film pornography.
 While the idea was rejected for the film, it was adapted into the script for this episode.

 Alec Baldwin guest starred as Caleb Thorn.
 Baldwin previously appeared as himself in the tenth season episode "When You Dish Upon a Star".

-Purported foreshadowing
+Conspiracy theory

 In 2014, the episode was noted for having predicted the matchup for Super Bowl XLVIII between the Denver Broncos and the Seattle Seahawks.

 Reception

 Viewing figures

 The episode earned a 4.0 rating and was watch by 11.1 million viewers, which was the ninth most-watched show that week.

 Critical response

 Colin Jacobson of DVD Movie Guide said that the episode was a repeat of previous themes, but “[s]ome of this veers toward self-parody.”

 On Four Finger Discount, Guy Davis and Brendan Dando thought the beginning of the episode with the pornography was “quite fun” but the remainder of the story of Homer and Marge fighting was a repeat of previous episodes.

 In September 2008, Entertainment Weekly named Alec Baldwin's role as Caleb Thorn as one of 16 great guest stars on The Simpsons.